+Gods are powerful, and back in the old days they generally considered morality to be a quaint little custom that was not their style.
 When they weren't partying up at Mount Olympus or playing Russian Roulette with thunderbolts, the Greek Gods could be found making out with mortals, resulting in the birth of demigods.
 Unfortunately, they often didn't wait for consent, or indeed even care.
 This comes from two rationales:

 - Values Dissonance: Personal attention from a super-being you worship?
-Getting to become the mother of a god or demigod?
+Getting to become the mother of a demigod?
 Consent?
 Someone somewhere at some time might say the mortal was a rape victim but the mortal in this position would be deeply offended by the accusation.
 They may not have been told beforehand but would have consented anyway.

 - Might Makes Right: The attention is not appreciated but the gods can treat the mortals in whatever way they please because they have Omniscient Morality License or simply because they are strong enough to get away with it.

 In myth, there are conflicting accounts of many of these examples.
 A story of a god's relationship with a mortal woman can be interpreted in one way as a sexual predator assaulting a woman, and in another as a game being played by two lovers, Depending on the Writer and the interpreter.
 In addition, some ancient Greek sources don't differentiate seduction and rape, leading to interpretations that all gods never had consent, even in stories where the god is the one seduced.

 There were many ways in which the gods of old would "know" desirable mortals.
 These can generally be divided into two types:

 - Direct: The divinity explicitly rapes or ravishes the mortal.
 Sometimes the god disguised himself so that the woman thought she was sleeping with her husband.
 Sometimes it was just outright rape.
 You name it, Zeus/Jupiter did it, and many other gods and goddesses did so as well.